Jan Wong: Life after the Cultural Revolution

+Wong was born in Montreal in August 1952.
+She is the daughter of Montreal businessman Bill Wong, founder of Bill Wong's buffet in 1963, and earlier of the House of Wong which was the city's first Chinese restaurant to open outside Chinatown.
 Towards the end of the Cultural Revolution period, she left McGill University and flew to China.
-The Maoist became one of two foreign college students permitted to study at Beijing University.
+As a committed Maoist, she became one of two foreign college students permitted to study at Beijing University.
 While at Beijing she denounced Yin Luoyi, a trusting fellow student who had sought her help to escape communist China to the West.
 The student was subsequently shamed and expelled.
 "She suffered a lot ... she was sent to the countryside for hard labour.
 When she came back, she fought hard to clear her name."
-Long after, having returned for a second visit after her own return to the West, and having eventually found Yin Luoyi again, Wong took comfort in learning she had not been her confidante's only betrayer, and that she did not express anger.
+Long after, having returned for a second visit after her own return to the West, and having eventually found Yin Luoyi again, Wong took comfort in learning she had not been her confidante's only traitor, and that she did not express anger.
 Wong wrote another book, and did interviews on her own experience.